jjti/repp/README.md

 ## Caveats

-Addgene verified sequence information doesn't include all the of the vector sequence for some of the vectors.
+- Addgene verified sequence information doesn't include all the of the vector sequence for some of the vectors.
 Therefore there might be off-targets that are invisible

+- Pareto optimal solutions right now are only so for cost and fragment count.
+If there are multiple assemblies with close the same cost/assembly-count, we might progress into creating primers as well and then comparing on primer3 pair penalty score